January 2021 Update

 On taxpayer appeals, the Board of Review takes testimony and evidence and make decisions similar to judges.
 In this video course you will see a hearing appealing the valuation of a tavern/residence.
 You will see how to call a case, swear in witnesses, address member recusal requests and tips on handling an “over-active witness”.
 Overall, you learn how to conduct a fair and legal hearing and make a decision.

-After viewing the DVD and completing the written materials, complete the affidavit from the materials.
+After viewing the video and completing the written materials, complete the affidavit from the materials.
 Complete the exam (answers will be given during the program) and attach the exam to the affidavit.
 Your affidavit and completed test will be filed with the municipal clerk.
 Next, have your municipal clerk file an affidavit online with the Department of Revenue indicating that you have completed the training.
 Instructions for online filing are in the materials.